Product Design and Technology Units 1 and 2

 Who is it for?

 This subject is for students who like to be creative but within boundaries, i.e. within the discipline of design.
 You will learn a process to help you expand your ideas and to solve design problems.
 You will broaden your knowledge about sustainability issues.
 You will learn about different drawing types and their purposes and how to use the ideas of others to influence your own.

 - learn about the factors that influence design

-- use design thinking as you work through the Product design process:
+- use design thinking as you work through the product design process to:

-- analyse the existing product (Unit 1) or research a theme or movement (Unit 2)
+- analyse an existing product or research a theme or movement

-- write a design brief and create relevant evaluation criteria for a product’s redesign (Unit 1) and for a team approach (Unit 2)
+- write a design brief and create relevant evaluation criteria for a product’s redevelopment (Unit 1)

-- complete relevant research; draw and model ideas; plan your time, materials, safety and construction methods for the most suitable design and in Unit 2 seek feedback from others.
+- complete relevant research; draw and model ideas; plan your time, materials, safety and construction methods for the most suitable design and seek feedback from others.

 - make the product you designed and at the end, evaluate both the product and your activities in relation to the original design for Unit 1 and within a team for Unit 2.

 You need the ability to be open to change and to try methods to extend yourself with ideas.
 You also need the willingness to practise drawing and construction skills, as well as the confidence to start with a blank page and create something according to limitations.